Recently I’ve been thinking of starting a small permaculture nursery.

 1. Learn how to propagate trees and save on capital

-2. Research what you want to plant – have an idea what works in your area
+2. Research what you want to plant – have an idea of what works in your area

 Think carefully about your goals.
 You are investing years in this project, so why not get things running smoothly from the outset?
 The great thing about rootstock is that you can choose rootstocks to suit your soil type.
 You can also experiment with sizes for your mature trees to find a combo that works well for you.